 Protune – On.
 You need this on to access more of the advanced controls (such as ISO).

 ISO Limit – ISO is basically just sensitivity to light.
 Higher ISO settings mean dark scenes are still properly exposed, but usually at the expense of video quality (more noise is added).
 By limiting the ISO, you can tell the camera, “don’t go any higher than this.”
 I chose 1600, which is high enough for a low light situation without adding too much noise.
+If I had used a slower frame rate (like 30 fps) I could have gone with a lower ISO as well.

 Ev Comp – +1.
 Another “still camera” type of setting.
 Without getting too technical, this setting says, “add a little bit of brightness to the overall scene being recorded.”
 I chose +1 just in case my ISO was a little bit low.